Probability Metrics for Tropical Spaces of Different Dimensions: Introduction

 \section{Introduction}

 Some of the most immediate and important tasks in statistics and machine learning---such as clustering \citep{irpino2008dynamic} and density estimation \citep{sheather2004density}---require measuring a distance between probability distributions.
 This is usually done with a notion of distance or divergence between measures; some of the most well-known distances and divergences between probability distributions are the Kullback--Leibler divergence, total variation distance, and Hellinger distance.
-These notions fall within the class of maps known in probability theory as \emph{$f$-divergences}.
+These notions fall within the class of maps known in probability theory as \emph{$f$-divergences} \citep{csiszar1967information}.
 More recently, the Wasserstein distance between measures has become increasingly relevant in statistics as it metrises weak convergence of measures and reflects the geometry of the underlying state space \citep[e.g.,][]{panaretos2019statistical, panaretos2020invitation}.

 An underlying assumption behind computing $f$-divergences and Wasserstein distances, however, is that the measures live in the same space.
 Nevertheless, there exist many application settings where the measures to be compared occur in distinct spaces of different dimensions.
 For example, phylogenetic trees are used to capture the progression of cancer in a biomedical application or the evolutionary patterns of the spread of disease in a public health application.
 In such applications, the numbers of leaves in the trees can differ before and after intervention such as treatment or public inoculation, and therefore such datasets will lie on spaces of different dimensions.
-Existing work by \cite{ren2017combinatorial} and \cite{grindstaff2019representations} study the problem of comparing sets of trees with differing numbers of leaves; here, we consider probability measures rather than discrete data sets.
+Existing work by \cite{ren2017combinatorial} and \cite{grindstaff2019representations} study the problem of comparing sets of trees with differing numbers of leaves in BHV tree space \citep{billera2001geometry}; here, we consider probability measures rather than discrete data sets in tropical tree space \citep{speyer2004grassmannian}.